 Want to make your relationship stronger?
-Dr Meg John Barker and Prof. Jacqui Gabb, co-authors of new book The Secrets of Enduring Love bring you five things you can do today to make your relationship stronger
+Dr Meg John Barker and Prof. Jacqui Gabb, co-authors of The Secrets of Enduring Love bring you five things you can do today to make your relationship stronger

 Everyone wants a relationship made of steel, yet sometimes it can seem an unreachable goal.
 Dr Meg John Barker, psychotherapist at The Open University, and Prof. Jacqui Gabb, professor of sociology and intimacy, at The Open University, highlight in their book The Secrets of Enduring Love the science to making a relationship last.
 Here are five of their simple hacks you can try today: